Monday, October 2, 2023

 Origin of the Garos

-Many historians believe different Tibetan tribes migrated to Garo Hills following the course of the Brahmaputra River.
-Some even detoured toward present-day Sikkim and followed the course of the Teesta River.
-It is suggested one of the first settlements of Garos was Cooch Behar.
-They were later driven out from there by the Koch rulers.
-They moved East to Jogighopa and then to Dalgoma.
-From Dalgoma they moved South to Garo Hills.
+Several historians believe that different Tibetan tribes migrated toward the Garo Hills by following the course of the Brahmaputra River.
+Some groups are thought to have detoured through present-day Sikkim, following the Teesta River before moving further west and south.
+One theory suggests that an early settlement of the Garos was in Cooch Behar.
+From there, they were reportedly driven out by the Koch rulers and moved eastward to Jogighopa and then to Dalgoma.
+From Dalgoma, they eventually migrated south into the Garo Hills.

 Probable routes of Garo Migration to Meghalaya from Tibet

-There are about 12 sub-tribes of Garos based on their dialects and geographical location: Ambeng/Abeng, A.tong, A.we, Chibok, Chisak, Dual, Gara-Gaching, Koch, Matabeng, Matchi, Matchi-Dual, Megam, and Ruga.
+The Garos are also divided into several sub-tribes, largely distinguished by dialect and geographical location.
+These include Ambeng (Abeng), A.tong, A.we, Chibok, Chisak, Dual, Gara-Ganching, Koch, Matabeng, Matchi, Matchi-Dual, Megam, and Ruga.

 Distribution of sub-tribes in Garo Hills

 Shiju Bat Caves - Source of photograph: Official Meghalaya Tourism Facebook Page.
-One can reach Shiju bird sanctuary and caves from Baghmara in about 1.5 hours drive
+One can reach the Shiju Bird Sanctuary and caves from Baghmara in about 1.5 hours drive

 Monday, September 25, 2023